Kunal19xx/Telegram-Channel_ID-Based-Scraper/README.md

 python link_scraper.py --telegram-channel-id <eg. - -1001234567890> --url-domain <eg. - fkrt, myntr, amazon, teraboxapp etc.>
 ```

-If --url-domain <eg. - fkrt, myntr, amazon, teraboxapp etc.> portion is not provided, it will get all the links in messages starting with https.
-These option will create a dataset: `https_DOMAIN_links.csv`, a file containing https links from the requested channel ID.
+If --url-domain portion is not provided, it will get all the links in messages starting with https.
+This option will create a dataset: `https_DOMAIN_links.csv`, a file containing https links from the requested channel with specific domain name.
 One can use channel name as well.
 Example given below.

 ```
 python link_scraper.py --telegram-channel-id -1001234567890 --url-domain fkrt
-python link_scraper.py --telegram-channel hot_deals --url-domain fkrt
+python link_scraper.py --telegram-channel channel_name --url-domain fkrt
 ```

 <br />